MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_04_explore_pim.md

 2. From the left navigation panel, select **Identity Governance**.

-3. From the main window, ensure **Getting started** is underlined then select **Manage role assignments**, on the right center portion of the screen.
-Alternatively, from the left navigation panel, under Privileged Identity Management, select **Azure AD roles**.
+3. From the left navigation panel, under Privileged Identity Management, select **Azure AD roles**.

 4. You are now in the Privileged Identity Management Quick start window.
 Select **Manage Access**.